akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 # Review actions on proposals

 A product manager can review all the proposals (approve or reject a proposal) or can partially review a proposal (approve or reject a change or somes changes) according to his permissions.
+These actions are also available as mass actions to be even more efficient.
 He can also delete proposals.

 ## Approve a proposal